jazzy1331/cse1222GradingScripts/Lab 13 Grader/README.md

 ## Use Case

 ### Primary
-* To check the compilation of lab 13 _.cpp_ file submitted by students to OSU's Carmen system that are compiled using a g++ compiler.
+* To check the compilation of lab 13 _.cpp_ file submitted by students compiled using a g++ compiler.

 ### Alternate